Kečovo: History

 In historical records the village was first mentioned in 1272.
+Before the establishment of independent Czechoslovakia in 1918, Kečovo was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1944, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 354 metres and covers an area of 13.574 km².

 It has a population of about 395 people.